Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Egypt's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] National Telecommunications Regulatory Authority (NTRA), Mobile SIM Cards Sales Regulations for Individuals, retrieved 30 May 2026.
 Egyptians register with a national ID and foreigners with an original valid passport plus residency document; per-operator caps of 10 voice / 5 data lines for Egyptians and 5 voice / 5 data for foreigners; a foreign SIM is disconnected about a month after residency expires.